Scandinavian Working Papers in Economics

 Andreas Westermark: Research Department, Central Bank of Sweden, Postal: Sveriges Riksbank, SE-103 37 Stockholm, Sweden

-Abstract: International immigration flows are large, volatile and have recently increased.
-This paper is the first to study dynamic effects of immigration in a search and matching framework.
-To quantify general equilibrium effects, we use Swedish population registry data and productivity estimates from a matched employer-employee dataset.
-A refugee (economic) immigration shock yields large initial negative (positive) effects on GDP per capita and employment rates, several times larger than corresponding steady state effects, in line with the microdata.
-To alleviate the effects of a refugee shock, policies affecting structural unemployment are important, e.g., benefit cuts and increasing the speed of integration.
+Abstract: International immigration flows are large, volatile and increasing.
+To our knowledge, we are the first to document the dynamic implications of immigration in a search and matching framework.
+To quantify these effects in general equilibrium, we use Swedish population registry data and productivity estimates from a matched employer-employee dataset.
+A refugee (economic) immigration shock yields large initial negative (positive) effects on GDP per capita and employment rates, substantially larger than corresponding steady state effects, in line with the microdata.
+To alleviate the consequences of a refugee shock, policies affecting structural unemployment are important, e.g., benefit cuts and improved integration.

 JEL-codes: J21; J31; J61